 - by having more than one unexcused absence from small-group tutorials or plenary sessions, OR

-- by getting a mark below 40% in tutorial assignments, averaged over the two semesters, OR
+- by getting an overall mark below 40% in tutorial assignments, OR

 - by failing the Writing and Referencing Skills unit (BIOL10741).